-Located in the eastern center of the state, Maquoketa Caves State Park offers visitors a unique look into caves that have been used for thousands of years.
+Located in the eastern part of the state, Maquoketa Caves State Park offers visitors a unique look into caves that have been used by humans for thousands of years.

 With 6 miles of hiking trails and many caves to explore, you’ll find that this Iowa campground offers some of the most beautiful landscapes in the state.